GEOSwift/GEOSwiftMapKit/README.md

 ### Playground

 Explore more, interactively, in the playground.
-It can be found inside `GEOSwiftMapKit` workspace.
-Open the workspace in Xcode, build the `GEOSwiftMapKit` framework and open the playground file.
+Open the project in Xcode, select the `GEOSwiftMapKit-iOS` scheme and open the playground file.

 ![Playground](/README-images/playground.png)